 Space is provided on the back of your CSR for you to write the date, time, confirmation number, test center location, and name of the Call Center representative.
-Pearson VUE will immediately email a letter confirming your appointment.
+After scheduling your appointment, Pearson VUE will immediately email a letter confirming your appointment.
 The letter will include the address, phone number, and directions to the test center, as well as the date and time of your exam and other important information.
 Driving directions are also available at www.pearsonvue.com/arrt.